 Inaugural Lecture: Latin America and International Arbitration, by Prof. Raúl Vinuesa

-Attribution in international investment Arbitration, by Gabriel Bottini
+Attribution in International Investment Arbitration, by Gabriel Bottini

 Attribution plays a central role in investment treaty arbitration, in order to identify the conduct of individuals which will be treated as constituting that of the State under general international law.
 In this task, it is necessary to bare in mind the International Law Commission's Articles on Responsibility of States for Internationally Wrongful Acts.
-This lecture will explore the practice of investment tribunals in this domain and the challenges counsels and arbitrators face when dealing with this issue.
+This lecture explored the practice of investment tribunals in this domain and the challenges counsels and arbitrators face when dealing with this issue.

 The Singapore Convention on Mediation, by Prof. Roque Caivano